akelly1954/Samples/README.md

 Multiple instances of the client can be started in parallel, each sending the contents of some (any) file to the server, which writes the data into its own copy of the file, and reports back to the client that it succeeded.
-Enough information is written to the server log file to enable the user to compare each of the resulting server files to its original client side copy, to ensure that no files were left out and that the content it identical (there are potentially hundreds of output files involved in any real live test).
+Enough information is written to the server log file to enable the user to compare each of the resulting server files to its original client side copy, to ensure that no files were left out and that the content is identical (there are potentially hundreds of output files involved in any real live test).
 The server is heavily multi-threaded.
 Each accepted connection starts a new thread in the server to handle the connection and to receive the contents of the one file that the connection handles reliably.
 The basis for handling the data is the **fixed_size_array** object (see *NtwkFixedArray.hpp* below) which encapsulates an *std::array<>* object (see *NtwkFixedArray.hpp* below).
 All communication of data is based on this fixed size container.

 In the same source directory the script **test_basic_server.bash** runs one test scenario which requires various data files (that are not checked in to this repository - some can be rather large).
 The script setup and use is documented at the beginning of the source file in a comment.